DALL-M: Context-Aware Clinical Data Augmentation with LLMs: Discussion

 \textbf{(3) General LLMs perform better than Domain-Specific ones}: Experiment~I shows that general LLMs outperform domain-specific LLMs in generating synthetic clinical values.
 This may be due to several factors: (i) general LLMs are trained on a vast and diverse dataset, including ample medical literature, which may surpass the performance of models trained on narrower datasets, and (ii) general LLMs are updated regularly, leading to up-to-date information. \\

-\textbf{(4) Creation of New Clinically Relevant Features with Improved Dataset Performance:} Experiment II demonstrates DALL-M's capability to augment existing datasets with synthetic values and expand these data with entirely new, clinically relevant features.
-Without medical expert input, DALL-M extended the eight original features to $78$ features, enhancing the classifiers' performance across all metrics, with a significant improvement of approximately \textbf{25\% in Precision and Recall}, and \textbf{16.5\% in F1 score} for XGBoost.
-Additionally, the data augmentation with specific expert knowledge generated $13$ new features, totaling $91$ features.
-It contributed to an increase in Precision of approximately 3\% for Random Forests, indicating the practical benefits of DALL-M in feature augmentation for clinical predictive modeling.
-XGBoost consistently outperformed others across most metrics, confirming the superiority of tree-based models in tabular data~\cite{gorishniy2021revisiting,grinsztajn2022tree}. \\
+\textbf{(4) DALL-M Improves Model Performance Despite the Complexity of Clinical Data:} Experiment III demonstrates DALL-M’s ability to augment existing datasets with synthetic values and expand them with entirely new, clinically relevant features.
+Without medical expert input, DALL-M extended the eight original features to 78 features, significantly enhancing model performance.
+Despite the inherent challenges of working with sparse and highly structured clinical tabular data, our results show a \textbf{25 percentage point increase in Precision and Recall} for XGBoost and a \textbf{16.5 percentage point improvement in F1-score}.
+These gains highlight the potential of DALL-M in addressing baseline performance limitations, particularly in real-world medical datasets that are often incomplete or imbalanced.
+While Accuracy is a widely used metric, it can be misleading in medical datasets with class imbalances.
+In contrast, Precision, Recall, and F1-score are more clinically relevant, as they directly address the trade-off between false positives and false negatives.
+High Recall is crucial to avoid missing critical cases, while high Precision reduces unnecessary interventions, making these metrics more suitable for evaluating medical diagnostic tasks.
+Additionally, data augmentation with expert input generated 13 additional features, totaling 91 features, leading to a further 3\% increase in Precision for Random Forests.
+These findings emphasize the practical benefits of context-aware feature augmentation in improving predictive modeling in healthcare.
+XGBoost consistently outperformed other models across most metrics, reaffirming the well-established effectiveness of tree-based models in handling tabular data~\citep{gorishniy2021revisiting,grinsztajn2022tree}.